David Witt: Coaching

 In 2002, while working as the resident pro at the Deerwood Country Club in Jacksonville, Florida, Witt was approached by the Williams sisters to act as a hitting partner during their participation at the Bausch & Lomb Championships at nearby Amelia Island.
 In 2007, they asked him to accompany them to Charleston, South Carolina for the Family Circle Cup.
-Since then he has acted as a travelling hitting partner for both women, most notably for elder sister Venus.
+Since then he acted as a travelling hitting partner for both women, most notably for elder sister Venus.
 In December 2018, Venus ended the 11-year partnership.

 David Witt coached Jessica Pegula from July 2019 to January 2024.
-In March 2024, Witt began coaching Maria Sakkari, and five months later, in July he started a collaboration with Frances Tiafoe, which ended in October 2025.
+In March 2024, Witt began coaching Maria Sakkari, and several months later, in July he started a collaboration with Frances Tiafoe, which ended in October 2025.
+In January 2026, Aleksandar Kovacevic hired Witt as a coach to start the 2026 season.